cameron-git/PSSN-Internship/README.md

 - **TestData.xlsx** Training results and parameters.
 Useful for comparing alternative implementations
 - **PSSN_Presentation.pptx** A presentations with some visuals describing obtained results and findings

+## Set Up

+- Run the PSSN/DataEncoding.jl file to generate the encoded data
+- Run Norse-Pytorch/norse-3layer.ipynb to train the norse demo, you can select Iris or MNIST dataset
+- Run PSSN/Main.jl to train the julia model.
+PSSN/PSSN.jl contains the various funtions and structs to define and train a network

 ## Next Steps